deseretbook/classy_hash/README.md

 Classy Hash was written by Mike Bourgeous for API validation and documentation in internal DeseretBook.com systems, and subsequently enhanced by inside and outside contributors.
-See the git history for details.
+See the Git history for details.

 ### Alternatives